netsec-ethz/rains/design-scalable-signature-updates.md

 could pretend in such a case that it lost connection with its superordinate and go into 'reduced security mode'.
 A client should be able to distinguish between these two cases such that she knows if it is safe to use expired assertions.
+Additionally, if a private key compromise has happened, then assertions issued by the adversary should be excluded from a reduced security mode.
+Should a server by able to push an assertion without a valid delegation into a new server, probably not because it goes against the whole idea of having expiration times to be secure.

 ## Additional defenses using SCION
 - Compared to the current state of DNSSEC where there is only one root and if it